etikaj-digital/spp-website/README.md

-# etikaj-digital.github.io
-Etikaj Digital website
+# Strathmore Physiotherapy & Pilates website
+This project holds the content and the templates for SPP website.

+Deployment is via Netlify